pforret/jekyll.forret.com/_posts/2024/2024-08-18-trending-music.md

     - toolstudio
     - laravel
 ---

+## 2006

-Decades ago, back when I organised the first [Belgian Barcamp events in Brussels (2006)](/2006/05/09/barcamp-brussels-10-days-to-go/), I had a created a presentation of my own: I was scraping the 'playing now' feeds of several Belgian radio stations using that data to detect 'trending music', new songs that started being played a lot on radio.
+Decades ago, back when I organised the first [Belgian Barcamp events in Brussels (2006)](/2006/05/09/barcamp-brussels-10-days-to-go/), I had a created a presentation of my own: I was scraping the 'playing now' feeds of several Belgian radio stations, using that data to detect 'trending music', new songs that started being played a lot on radio.
 I remember that one of the songs that came out of the algorithm was ['Crazy' by Gnarls Barkley](https://www.youtube.com/watch?v=-N4jf6rtyuw), and since it was first time I heard that name, I wasn't even sure how to pronounce it.

 Since this was before GitHub (2008), I have no trace of the code.
 Since this is before I started working with Laravel 5 (2016), I'm sure it was very ugly.
 But the idea was there: I wanted to know what was trending in music, and I used the data that was available to me.